Oxygem/stacksetup.com/Afterburst/welcome.md

 ##### How does SSD caching work?

 Recently written or read data is stored on a RAID1 array of SSD's.
 This is significantly faster than the RAID10 array of hard drives used for storage, which means you get near SSD IO speeds, with HDD capacities.
+Our SSD caching is a hotspot cache with LRU (least recently used) eviction policy.
+This means that while you may not see a performance increase in benchmarks (e.g. using dd to check disk speed); there will be a significant performance boost in regular usage.

 #####I'm worried about receiving an abuse report.
 What should I know?